Improve the look and function of your nose with rhinoplasty

 How much downtime can I expect after rhinoplasty?

 Sutures will be removed about 5-7 days after the rhinoplasty, but you will continue to wear a splint and bandages for about a week.
 Bruising and swelling will begin to improve over the course of the next 1-2 weeks.
-Patients can usually return to work within 1-2 weeks (depending on the nature of their work).
+Rhinoplasty patients can usually return to work within 1-2 weeks (depending on the nature of their work).
 More strenuous activities can be resumed after 3 to 4 weeks.

 The patient doesn’t feel anything during rhinoplasty.
-Post surgery, patients can experience discomfort such as swelling and bruising at the site of the surgery and around the eyes, but this tends to resolve in about a week.
+Post-surgery, patients can experience discomfort such as swelling and bruising at the site of the surgery and around the eyes, but this tends to resolve in about a week.
 Dr. Minton can prescribe medicine to help ease any discomfort.

-How long will it take to see the results after Rhinoplasty surgery?
+How long will it take to see the results after rhinoplasty surgery?